 - Tell your coach about ANY recent concussion.
 Coaches won’t know about a recent concussion in another sport or activity unless you tell them.

-Prior to your consultation, new patients will be asked to complete forms, which include medical history, demographic, and insurance information.
-This information, along with any current diagnostic imaging (X-ray, CT, MRI), will be utilized by your doctor to help in your diagnosis and treatment plan.
+Prior to a consultation, new patients will be asked to complete forms, which include medical history, demographic, and insurance information.
+This information, along with any current diagnostic imaging (X-ray, CT, MRI), will be utilized to help in your diagnosis and treatment plan.